 Photo courtesy of the Hmong Cultural Center of Del Norte County Facebook page.

-In keeping with DNACA’s mission to provide support and excitement for all the creative arts, and to inspire community vitality and harmony, it is our goal to foster diversity, equity, and inclusion.
-Believing that the wide array of perspectives resulting from diversity and inclusion allows all organizations to be more effective, we are committed to promoting equality in the nonprofit sector as well as greater diversity and inclusion within our own organization, by providing equal opportunity to people of all races, ethnicities, religions, sexual orientations, gender identifications, abilities, incomes, marital statuses, ages, geographic locations, philosophies, and veteran statuses in all levels of staff and governance.
+In keeping with DNACA’s mission to provide support and excitement for all the creative arts, and to inspire community vitality and harmony, we foster diversity and inclusion.
+Believing that the differing perspectives resulting from diversity and inclusion allows all organizations to be more effective, we are committed to promoting equality in the nonprofit sector as well as greater diversity and inclusion within our own organization.
+We do this by providing equal opportunity to people of all races, ethnicities, religions, sexual orientations, gender identifications, abilities, incomes, marital statuses, ages, geographic locations, philosophies, and veteran statuses in all levels of staff and governance.

 -Commitment to diversity in all staff, volunteers, Board and committee members, and audiences, including full participation in programs, policy formulation, and decision-making.